tomichj/buildo/README.md

 Buildo sets up Oath and Oath Lockdown for authentication, installs some scaffolding to set up authentication, adds a User model, and a collection of gems to assist in app development.

-Buildo assumes you just build your app with Thoughtbot's [Suspenders](https://github.com/thoughtbot/suspenders).
+Buildo assumes you just built your app with Thoughtbot's [Suspenders](https://github.com/thoughtbot/suspenders).
-Do that first, then install buildo and run it.
+It's not strictly necessary, but buildo assumes some Suspenders-based conventions are in effect: e.g. that you have `app/views/application`.

-If your user model won't be named `User`, these generators are going to cause you trouble.
+If your user model won't be named `User`, these generators won't work out of the box for you.
+They'll generate migrations targeting `User`: you'll have to modify them by hand.

 ## Installation

-Add buildo to your gemfile:
+Add buildo to your Gemfile:

     gem 'buildo', group: :development